cbraissant/SF-Tech-website/_pages/en/trilam.md

 ---
 The SF Tech Trilam Classic Kevlar® is a versatile suit for recreational and technical divers, in both cold and tempered water.
 With its Kevlar® reinforcements, the Trilam Classic is suited for open water divers as well as cave or wreck divers.

-The trilaminate material is lightweight and flexible and the shape of the fitted cut of the drysuit provide excellent freedom of movement.
-The Front-zipper entry as well as the telescopic torso allow the diver to be self-sufficient in the donning and doffing process.
+The trilaminate material is lightweight and flexible, and the fitted cut provides excellent freedom of movement.
+The front-zipper entry as well as the telescopic torso allow the diver to be self-sufficient in the donning and doffing process.

 Kevlar® reinforcement are provided on arms, chest, back as well as the knees and crotch area.
 The rest of the suit is made of Nylon RipStop, a material commonly used for the manufacture of technical products with high stresses, such as paraglider or boat sails.